eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 applications' details.
 In a data-centric system, data and their associated quality of services are the only contracts that bounds the applications together.
-With DDS, the system decoupling is bi-dimensional, in Space and time.
+With DDS, the system decoupling is bi-dimensional, in both space and time.

 Space-decoupling derives from the fact that applications do not need to, either knows the identity of the data produced (or consumers) nor their